Kumara-Gurubaran-M/Food-app/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to customize this README content as per your project's specifics and requirements.